Many people ask me how to block out noise mentally, so they reduce distractions and focus through background noise.

 - After meditating you’ll have focus, but you will lose it if you don’t do the next step.

-When you’re ready to finish your meditation, ask yourself what’s the next thing I have to do.
+When you’re ready to finish your meditation, ask yourself what’s the next thing you must do.

 Decide the one action you must take next.
 Meditate while doing that one action.